International-Data-Spaces-Association/IDSA-Rulebook/documentation/6_Legal_Dimension.md

 model.

-The basic principles of the [Sitra rulebook](https://www.sitra.fi/en/publications/rulebook-for-a-fair-data-economy/) align well with the goals of this IDSA rulebook:
+The basic principles of the [Sitra rulebook](https://www.sitra.fi/en/publications/rulebook-for-a-fair-data-economy/) align well with the goals of this IDSA Rulebook:

 **Sovereignty**

 IDS has made sovereignty of the data owner its most important design principle.
-In the rulebook data provider has sovereignty over its data.
+In the Rulebook data provider has sovereignty over its data.
 The instrument for the data provider to exercise its sovereignty is through the data terms of use, in which the data provider can decide to whom it grants access and under what conditions it releases the data for use by others in the data network.
 **Trust**
 Enabling trust is the first of the foundational IDS concepts.
-Trust is encompassed in the Sitra rulebook primarily through the balance between the sovereign data providers and data users building new business with the data.
+Trust is encompassed in the Sitra Rulebook primarily through the balance between the sovereign data providers and data users building new business with the data.
 For instance, seizing the provision of data is allowed, the termination period can be set to fit the needs of the